Comedian Steven Wright once said, “Everywhere is within walking distance if you have the time.”

-If you have the time, road trips are a great way to see, experience, enjoy—and of course—photograph roadside America (or whatever country in which you are driving).
-Road trips offer photographers the advantages of being self-contained and traveling on their own schedules.
+Substitute the word “driving” for “walking” and you’ll see why road trips are a great way to see, experience, enjoy—and of course—photograph roadside America (or whatever country in which you are driving).
+Road trips offer photographers the advantages of being self-contained and allowing them to travel on their own schedules.
 Simply put, road trips offer freedom—freedom to come and go as you please, and the freedom to shoot what you like, for as long as you like.

-The parts of Route 66 that we visited and photographed, between Albuquerque and Las Vegas, were awesome.
+My wife Susan and I once made a trip to the “Mother Road,” Route 66, or more accurately, parts of Historic Route 66.
+The parts of Route 66 that we visited and photographed were between Albuquerque and Las Vegas and they were awesome.
 Sure, we made some cool pictures, but we also met some wonderful characters that added to the Route 66 experience.

-In this article I’ll share with you some of my favorite images from that trip, along with some tips, gained by doing numerous road tips over the years, that will help you get the most out of your next road trip.
+Because it’s a great example of how a little planning and preparation makes for a great collection of photographs, I’ll share with you some of my favorite images from that trip, along with some tips gained during numerous road tips over the years.

 Planning is the key to success with any photo shoot, and that’s especially true for road trips.
 In planning your trip, consider that you’re basically chasing the light.
 You want to be in cool locations in optimum lighting conditions, when shadows and highlights come together for awesome images.